rosstopping/tailwindcss-templates/README.md

 This repo is a resource of layouts and templates that can be used in any project.
 New templates are added weekly.

+## Demos

+You can preview all of the templates and layouts on this landing page here.
+[Preview Templates](http://templates.digizu.co.uk/)

 ## Built With

 * [Tailwind CSS](https://tailwindcss.com/) - CSS Framework